How to Do

-The walking lunges should begin with good posture to avoid injury.
+The lunge exercise should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the walking lunges.
+If any pain is experienced, immediately stop the lunge exercise.

 1. Stand with your feet shoulder-width apart and your back straight.
 You can keep your hands by your sides or on your hips.